 Josh Konowe is the founder and CEO of Uppidy.com.
 He is an advisor to several companies, and in his spare time grades student start-up idea's for Georgetown's MBA program.
 Josh is on his third start up with two positive exits in the past (eAgent & BrandClick).

-In this talk from the Washington DC Founder Institute, Josh discusses an approach to search for the right businesses in a way that will make you different enough to not just survive but thrive.
+In this talk, Josh discusses an approach to search for the right businesses in a way that will make you different enough to not just survive but thrive.
 He explains an ideation process, researching the competitive landscape, and the importance of identifying the actual addressable submarket.

-If you like the video below, follow Josh on Twitter @jkonowe.
+If you enjoyed this video, be sure to follow Josh on Twitter @jkonowe.